Welcome to the 123 Off – Site Learning Page

 In addition to this we encourage at least 60 minutes of physical activity (please see the stay active link for ideas) 30 minutes reading, 30 minutes TTRS (for KS2) and 20 minutes phonics or spelling for KS1.

-Over the course of the next few days, we will be uploading daily English and Maths activities for the children to complete.
-The aim is that these are activities to be completed over the next week and will be supported by instructional videos or worked examples.
+We will be uploading English and Maths activities weekly for the children to complete.
+The aim is that these activities should be completed over the course of a week.
+They will be supported by worked examples.
 There will also be some additional maths fluency, handwriting, key words tasks, and website links that the children can access should you complete the daily task.
 Under the ‘Phonics’ tab, you can find some ideas of how to support your child in their acquisition of phonic sounds.

 Should you have any queries do not hesitate to get in touch.
 We request that all emails go through Miss Scott (firstname.lastname@example.org) and should not be directed to class teachers.
 At this stage we will not be able to receive work and mark it- but will welcome seeing the book with work in when the pupils return to school.